MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/maxconcurrentapi-3-troubleshoot-causes-of-mca-issues.md

 # Remediating MCA issues, part 3: Troubleshoot the underlying causes of an MCA issue

-This article describes how to determine the cause of your MCA issue.
+This article discusses how to determine the cause of an MCA issue.

 _Applies to:_ &nbsp; Windows Server 2012 and newer versions, Windows 8 and newer versions

 ## Summary

-When a user opens an application, the application typically can authenticate the user in less than a second.
-Slow authentication performance indicates that there are underlying issues in your infrastructure.
-[Remediating MCA issues, part 2: Calculate and change the MCA value](maxconcurrentapi-2-calculate-and-change-mca.md) provides a way to increase the capacity for managing simultaneous authentication requests.
-This approach might alleviate the symptoms, but it's just a band-aid.
-The underlying problems are still there.
+When a user opens an application, the application typically authenticates the user in less than one second.
+Slow authentication performance indicates that underlying issues exist in your infrastructure.
+[Part 2 of this series ("Calculate and change the MCA value")](maxconcurrentapi-2-calculate-and-change-mca.md) provides a process to increase the capacity for managing simultaneous authentication requests.
+This approach might relieve the symptoms, but only temporarily.
+The underlying issues remain.

 Tuned `MaxConcurrentApi` values can improve your environment's authentication performance.
 However, using nondefault values might exacerbate other issues.
 Additionally, if your topology or load changes, you might have to recalculate the `MaxConcurrentApi` values.
-Generally, the best approach is to use the tuned values until you can identify and fix the underlying problems.
+Generally, the best approach is to use the tuned values until you can identify and fix the underlying issues.

-This article provides guidance about where to look for those problems.
-There are various factors that can cause authentication timeout issues.
+This article provides guidance about where to look for those issues.
+There are various factors that can cause authentication time-out issues to occur.

-## Continue monitoring performance
+## Continue to monitor performance

-[Remediating MCA issues, part 2: Calculate and change the MCA value](maxconcurrentapi-2-calculate-and-change-mca.md) describes the minimum performance parameters that you should be monitoring.
-The resulting data can help you troubleshoot your environment and track the effects of any changes you make.
+[Calculate and change the MCA value](maxconcurrentapi-2-calculate-and-change-mca.md) discusses the minimum performance parameters that you should monitor.
+The resulting data can help you troubleshoot your environment and track the effects of any changes that you make.

 ## Reduce the overall demand for the Netlogon service